- 03 Mar 2023

 When creating a new loan account, in the Account Terms section of the form, the default values configured when setting up the loan product for Monthly Repayment Days and Start of Billing Cycle will appear.
 You can choose to change these dates at account level.

-Interest on Revolving loans and Credit cards is accrued on a daily basis, which allows you to charge your clients only for the days they used the loan amount.
+Interest on revolving loans is accrued on a daily basis, which allows you to charge your clients only for the days they used the loan amount.

 For more information, see Interest calculation methods in loans.

-Currently Revolving loans and Credit cards support only the Declining Balance interest calculation method.
+Currently revolving loans support only the Declining Balance interest calculation method.
 This method reflects the actual cost of the loan, as the interest is calculated on the outstanding balance.

-The client only pays interest on the actual amount they still owe and not on the total amount.
-In this case, as the client starts making repayments, the interest due keeps decreasing over the duration of the loan.
+Clients only pays interest on the actual amount they still owe and not on the total amount.
+In this case, as they start making repayments, the interest due keeps decreasing over the duration of the loan.

 Accrued interest posting frequency

 With this option, you can specify the moment when the accrued interest is applied on the account.
-On Revolving loans and Credit cards, only the On Repayment option is available, meaning that the interest will be applied in the account on the installment due date.
+On revolving loans, only the On Repayment option is available, meaning that the interest will be applied in the account on the installment due date.

 The start of interest accrual and late interest

-Revolving loans and Credit cards without billing cycle functionality start accruing interest from the disbursement moment and by default they support late interest accrual.
+Revolving loans without billing cycles start accruing interest from disbursement and they support late interest accrual by default.

-Revolving loans and Credit cards with billing cycle functionality have an option to choose when to start the interest accrual—after the disbursement or after the due date.
-This configuration is closely related to late interest:
+Revolving loans with billing cycles allow you to select when to start the interest accrual: after the disbursement or after the due date.
+This configuration is closely related to late interest.